ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ## Required licenses and permissions

-Explorer is included in [Office 365 Advanced Threat Protection Plan 2](office-365-ti.md).
+Explorer is included in [Office 365 Advanced Threat Protection](office-365-atp.md) (Plan 1 and Plan 2).

 To view and use Explorer, you must have appropriate permissions, such as those granted to a security administrator or security reader.